Dinosaurs (TV series): Other characters

 The following characters are not in the Unisaurs category below:

 Unisaurs

 Outside of the recurring characters, there are a group of dinosaur characters called Unisaurs.
 They are customizable dinosaur characters similar to the Whatnots from The Muppet Show and the Anything Muppets from Sesame Street.
-Some of the Unisaurs are Full-Bodied while the others are hand-muppets.
+Some of the Unisaurs are Full-Bodied while the others are hand-puppets.
 They come in different types.

 The following are the Full-Bodied Unisaurs:

-The Hand-Puppet Unisaurs are usually used for television personalities, elders, officials, audience members, and other characters that can be viewed from the waist up.
-Here are the following Unisaurs in that category: